Before I Wake (2016 film)

-Before I Wake (also known as Somnia in some international territories) is a 2016 American dark fantasy horror film directed and edited by Mike Flanagan and co-written by Flanagan and Jeff Howard.
-The film stars Kate Bosworth, Thomas Jane, Jacob Tremblay, Annabeth Gish, and Dash Mihok.
-Before I Wake premiered at Fantasia on July 31, 2016, and Netflix released it in the United States on January 5, 2018.
-The film grossed over $4.9 million worldwide and received favorable reviews from critics.
+Before I Wake (also known as Somnia in some international territories) is a 2016 American dark fantasy horror film directed and edited by Mike Flanagan, and co-written by Flanagan and Jeff Howard.
+The film stars Kate Bosworth, Thomas Jane, Jacob Tremblay, Annabeth Gish, Topher Bousquet and Dash Mihok.
+Before I Wake premiered at the Fantasia International Film Festival on July 31, 2016, and Netflix released it in the United States on January 5, 2018.
+The film grossed over $4.9 million worldwide and received positive reviews from critics.

 Plot

-An armed man nervously enters a child's room.
-A sudden commotion makes him pull the trigger.
-The gunfire awakens the child and the man breaks down in tears.
-Later, Jessie and Mark Hobson take in a foster child, eight-year-old Cody Morgan, after their young son Sean dies from accidentally drowning.
+Jessie and Mark Hobson take in a foster child, eight-year-old Cody Morgan, after their young son Sean dies from an accidental drowning.
 Social worker Natalie Friedman informs Mark and Jessie that when Cody was three years old, his mother died of cancer, and that two previous attempts to place him with foster parents were unsuccessful.

-On his first night with the Hobsons, before Cody goes to sleep, he tells Jessie about a nightmarish creature called "the Canker Man."
+On his first night with the Hobsons, before Cody goes to sleep, he tells Jessie about a nightmarish creature called "the Canker Man".
 Jessie brushes the story off and tells Cody that nightmares cannot harm anyone.
 Later that night, Jessie and Mark are amazed as multicolored butterflies flutter across the living room.
 Mark tries to capture a blue butterfly to show Cody, as he has a liking for butterflies, but when Cody wakes up the butterflies disappear.
-The next day at school, he befriends a girl named Annie and antagonizes a mean student.
+The next day at school, he befriends a girl named Annie and antagonizes a mean student named Tate.
 At home, Cody asks Mark who the child in a living room picture is, and Mark replies that it is Sean.
 That night, the couple see their deceased child and try to hug him.
 When Cody wakes up, Sean disappears.
-Upon realizing Cody's gift of making his dreams become reality, Jessie takes advantage of it.
-After she shows Cody home videos of Sean, her dead son appears and acts out scenes from the videos.
+Upon realizing Cody's gift of making his dreams become reality, Jessie shows Cody home videos of Sean.
+Her dead son appears and acts out scenes from the videos.
 Days later, Mark accuses his wife of using Cody for his gift instead of loving him and takes down the pictures of Sean.